SFB1102/b7-c4-slavic-translation-nodalida2025/README.md

 ### Slavic Intercomprehension
 This repo contains outputs and code for the NoDaLiDa-2025 paper:
-*Predictability of Microsyntactic Units \\across Slavic Languages: A Translation-based Study*.

 ```angular2html
 @inproceedings{kunilovskaya2025predictability,